B.A., Belmont University

 M.A., Ph.D., University of Virginia

-Phillips Sawyer's book American Fair Trade: Proprietary Capitalism, Corporatism, and the 'New Competition,' 1890-1940 was published by Cambridge University Press, 2018) analyzes how independent proprietors lobbied and litigated to reform antitrust law, particularly regarding vertical restraints and trade association rule-making practices.
-Her work has been published in the University of Chicago Law Review, Law & History Review, Business History Review, the Journal of the Gilded Age and Progressive Era, the Oxford Research Encyclopedia on American History (forthcoming) as well as other venues.
+Phillips-Sawyer's book American Fair Trade: Proprietary Capitalism, Corporatism, and the 'New Competition,' 1890-1940 (Cambridge University Press, 2018) analyzes how independent proprietors lobbied and litigated to reform antitrust law, particularly regarding vertical restraints and trade association rule-making practices.
+Her work has been published in the University of Chicago Law Review, Law & History Review, Business History Review, the Journal of the Gilded Age and Progressive Era, and the Oxford Research Encyclopedia on American History, as well as other venues.
 She co-edited a special issue of the Business History Review with Professor Herbert Hovenkamp, which brought together scholars of regulation to present new perspectives in antitrust law, public utilities regulation and political history.

-Phillips Sawyer has published several HBS cases, including "Google in Europe" and "Vietnam: Managing Global Value Chains."
-She wrote a technical note, "A Note on U.S. Bankruptcy Law: Individuals, Firms, and Sub-State Entities,” to accompany the HBS case "Rebuilding Puerto Rico," which she co-authored with Professor Laura Alfaro.
+While at Harvard, Phillips-Sawyer published several HBS cases, including "Google in Europe" and "Vietnam: Managing Global Value Chains."
+She wrote a technical note, "A Note on U.S. Bankruptcy Law: Individuals, Firms, and Sub-State Entities" to accompany the HBS case "Rebuilding Puerto Rico," which she co-authored with Professor Laura Alfaro.